vcss7/FlappingMAV/README.md

 How do we run a job on Delta?

+## DIRECT Search Algorithm
+A search algorithm that searches for coordinates (i.e. inputs) in a sample set that generates the minumun value from a function that has little to no randomness.

+DIRECT is short for DIvide RECTangle and is named after the method of search that it uses.

+#### General Algorithm
+1. Start with a sample search space.
+1. Select one of the rectangles.
+1. Divide into (3) rectangles.
+1. Sample center of rectangles.
+1. Repeat from step 2.

 ## VTDIRECT95

 VTDIRECT95 is an algorithm that is based off of the DIRECT algorithm and adds